FrederickPu/proof_visualizer/README.md

 ## building locally

-To run a test with all the components run the command `npm run dev` To build the npm package run `npm run publish`
+To run a test with all the components run the command `npm run dev` To build the npm package run `npm run build` and then `npm run publish` Note that if there are any major errors during build the build will fail and the `dist` folder (that gets shipped) will not be updated.

 ## credits